Hundia/TwitterProductRanker/README.md

 The Project
 -----------
 The project is python based for most of the analysis, has a NodeJs server accompenied by a MongoDB database for easy storing and querying of our research results.
+At first we attempted to work with Hadoop, but eventually decided to simply manually reduce the DB files using multi-processed based python application.

 Results
 -------